Other / Preaching Opportunities / Youth Ministry / Student Ministry / Children's Ministry

 - Mentored supervision: Regular mentoring with a member of the ministry team.

-- Life management: Commitment to grow in personal devotional life, time management and other spiritual disciplines.
+- Spiritual Formation: Commitment to grow in personal devotional life, time management and other spiritual disciplines.

 Characteristics of the scheme